papicella/snyk-kubernetes-integration/README.md

     snyk-monitor-custom-policies   1      42m
    ```

+   Let’s take a close look at the Python file __main__.py  and understand how the Snyk Kubernetes Integration was installed and configured for us.

    REGO policy file used by the Snyk Controller which is currently hardcoded to only import workloads from the `apples` namespace.
 This can be changed in `__main__.py` and used as an external file rather then hard coded in the python code

    ```python